Texas man accused of online threat mentioning Walmart

 HORIZON CITY, Texas (AP) — A 29-year-old Texas man has been arrested, accused of making online threats that included a photo of a weapon and a reference to Walmart, the FBI said Saturday.

-The FBI said it received a tip on Thursday evening about a social media post with a picture of a weapon and text reading #watchoutwalmartimcoming #droplikeflys….”
+The FBI said it received a tip on Thursday evening about a social media post with a picture of a weapon and some of the text reading “#watchoutwalmartimcoming #droplikeflys.”

 Alex R. Barron, 29, of Horizon City was identified as the owner of the account, the FBI said.
 Barron was arrested Friday evening.